life-itself/community/books/temple-2024-first-principles-first.md

 > CosmoErotic Humanism is a philosophical movement aimed at reconstructing the collapse of value at the core of global culture.
 This movement emerges in response to the meta-crisis, understanding existential and catastrophic risks as rooted not only in failures of economics, politics, and technology, but in failed worldviews.
 The core of CosmoErotic Humanism offers a system of First Principles and First Values that recasts cosmic evolution as a Story of Value in which humanity plays a unique role.
 These First Principles and First Values ground a comprehensive set of theories, including self and psychology, epistemology, scientific metaphysics, education, theology, mysticism, sexuality, and value.
 CosmoErotic Humanism thereby responds to the three great questions: Where?
 Who? and What?
 It offers a new Universe story (Where am I?), a new narrative of identity (Who am I?), and new vision of ethics (What ought I/we do?).
 These are some of the first words on the possibilities of a world philosophy adequate to our time of civilization transformation.
 What is offered by CosmoErotic Humanism is a new story of eternal yet evolving value that can serve as a context for our diversity, finally allowing us to speak of humanity as part of a shared story of evolving cosmic value.

-Temple, David J..
-First Principles and First Values: Forty-Two Propositions on CosmoErotic Humanism, the Meta-Crisis, and the World to Come (pp. 10-11).
-World Philosophy & Religion Press.
-Kindle Edition.

 ## To the reader
 ### Cosmoerotic humanism is their name for this movement to evolve culture

-In this sense analogous to our usage of term [[second renaissance]]

 > The material collected here is from the internal writings of the Center for World Philosophy and Religion.
 The Center is cofounded and led by Marc Gafni and Zak Stein.
 Together with Ken Wilber—also a cofounder of the Center—and an international team, they execute the Center’s mission: to evolve culture as needed in response to the looming threat of existential and catastrophic risk.
 This movement in culture has become referred to as CosmoErotic Humanism.

+In this sense analogous to our usage of term [[second renaissance]]

 ## Introduction: On Redefining “Value” and Realizing Intimacy with All Things During the Meta-Crisis

 ### The modern world has become untethered from reality and divorced from the reality of value

 > The world is not what it was when the great wisdom traditions first began to (re)connect (“religion” is from the Latin religare, meaning to bind or tie) the human to the Cosmos through the identification of a field of value in which all life participates.
 The last century has seen more change in the conditions of human existence than any other period in known history.
-Technologies and societal evolutions have moved the center of culture outside the field of value. *****Humanity has become untethered from reality, and more specifically, divorced from the reality of value.** And so there is an urgent need for new forms of religion, philosophy, and culture that reconstruct value and reconnect humanity with nature and reality.
+Technologies and societal evolutions have moved the center of culture outside the field of value. **Humanity has become untethered from reality, and more specifically, divorced from the reality of value.** And so there is an urgent need for new forms of religion, philosophy, and culture that reconstruct value and reconnect humanity with nature and reality.

-## ...

 ## 4 The Second Shock of Existence Is About the Self-Induced Extinction of Our Species